1jour1vin

 Château Giscours

-Château Giscours has a rich history dating back to the 14th century.
+Château Giscours has a rich history: a very ancient history dating back to the 14th century.
 At that time, a defensive keep overlooked a wild and inhospitable countryside.
 But it all truly began in 1552, when Pierre de Lhomme, a wealthy cloth merchant from Bordeaux, purchased the noble estate of “Guyscoutz,” established a vast estate around it, and planted the very first vines.

-Château Giscours’s winemaking journey was well underway, and the successors of our wealthy merchant, in turn, contributed their own part to this magnificent enterprise.
-It was in the 19th century, under the leadership of the Promis, the Pescatore, and the Cruse families, that Château Giscours was adorned in its finest: the transformation of the château into a neoclassical palace, the creation of a park featuring rare species by landscape architect Eugène Bulher, and the modernization of production facilities with the construction of vast operational buildings, including the famous “Ferme Suzanne” ...
+Château Giscours’s winemaking journey was well underway, and the successors to our wealthy merchant, in turn, knew how to contribute their own part to this magnificent enterprise.
+It was in the 19th century, under the leadership of the Promis, the Pescatore, and the Cruse families, that Château Giscours took on its most magnificent appearance: the château was transformed into a neoclassical palace; a park featuring rare tree species was designed by landscape architect Eugène Bulher; and production facilities were modernized with the construction of vast farm buildings, including the famous “Ferme Suzanne”....

-Since early 1995, Eric Albada Jelgersma has been in charge of managing Château Giscours, and he immediately invested in renovating the vineyard and the estate’s buildings.
-He has assembled a new team that now runs Giscours, continuing the legacy of the generations of winemakers who have made this estate a world-renowned Grand Cru.
+Since early 1995, Eric Albada Jelgersma has been in charge of operations at Château Giscours, and he immediately invested in renovating the vineyard and the estate’s buildings.
+He has assembled a new team that now runs Giscours, carrying on the legacy of the generations of winemakers who have made this estate a world-renowned Grand Cru.

-Château Giscours is a remarkable terroir that has produced one of the most acclaimed Margaux wines in the world.
+Château Giscours is a remarkable terroir that has produced one of the world’s most acclaimed Margaux wines.
 This rich and voluptuous wine enjoys a fine global reputation thanks to its powerful aroma and refined tannins.
-Wine lovers will confirm that Château Giscours Margaux possesses a strong personality that will continue to develop with each passing year.
+Wine lovers will confirm that Château Giscours Margaux possesses a strong personality that will continue to develop year after year.

 The Giscours Estate

-Château Giscours has been awarded the title of Third Growth in Margaux.
+Château Giscours has been awarded the title of 3rd Grand Cru Classé of Margaux.
 Its second wine is La Sirène de Giscours.

 The current owners of the Giscours estate are the Tari family.
 The vineyard covers 87 hectares, and a quarter of the vines have an average age of 40 years.
-They are planted at a high density of between 8,300 and 10,000 vines per hectare.
-The vineyard is planted on three hillsides composed of gravel and sand, resting on a clay-limestone base.
+They are planted at a high density, ranging from 8,300 to 10,000 vines per hectare.
+The vineyard is planted on three hillsides composed of Graves soil and sand, as well as a clay-limestone subsoil.
 These soils are irrigated by a small river called Le Cordet.

 The Unique Characteristics of Château Giscours

 The wine is aged in oak barrels for 18 months.
 The grapes are harvested by hand with care and precision.
 The cellar master oversees the wine’s blend, which is composed as follows: 60% Cabernet Sauvignon, 32% Merlot, 5% Cabernet Franc, and 3% Petit Verdot.
-The Cabernets are selected for three key reasons: their freshness, structure, and density.
-The Merlots, meanwhile, are chosen for their richness and roundness.
+The Cabernet grapes are selected for three key reasons: their freshness, structure, and density.
+The Merlot grapes, meanwhile, are selected based on their richness and roundness.

-The grapes reach perfect ripeness thanks to the Graves, which absorb the sun’s rays, and the mild, favorable climate.
+The grapes reach perfect ripeness thanks to the Graves, which attract the sun’s rays, and the mild, favorable climate.
 The Graves maintain a pleasant temperature even after dark.
-Maceration occurs gradually, like an infusion, rather than through intensive processing in the vats.
+Maceration is a slow process, like an infusion, rather than one that depends on the amount of agitation in the vats.

-Château Giscours stands out for its full-bodied, fruity, and oaky flavor profile, along with its deep purple color accented by blue-black hues.
-The wine is smooth and velvety, with a subtle spicy note.
-It’s a true delight for the palate!
-On the mid-palate, it delivers aromas of ripe fruit, with flavors that linger on the palate.
+Château Giscours stands out for its full-bodied, fruity, and oaky flavor, as well as its purple color with blue-black highlights.
+The wine is smooth and seamless, with a slight spicy note.
+It’s a real treat for the taste buds!
+On the mid-palate, it delivers aromas of ripe fruit, with the flavors lingering on the palate for a long time.

-According to wine experts, the 2011 Château Giscours reveals notes of black and red fruits, along with hints of vanilla and toast.
+According to the winemakers, the 2011 Château Giscours reveals notes of black and red fruits, along with hints of vanilla and toast.
 On the nose, fresh floral aromas are immediately apparent.

 Other wines from Château Giscours